Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

 	i.
 Click the ***Overview*** section of the menu on the left side.

 	j.
 Click on the ***Start*** at the top of the over view blade.
 When prompted select **now** as the time to begin the job.
 You can now close this tab.

-	c.
-When you return from the authorization flow the **Save** button should be enabled.
-Click **Save**.
-If by chance the **Save** button does not enable or the authorization flow does not pop-up, you may need to close your browser and return to the [Azure Portal](http://portal.azure.com) and repeat this step for the remaining outputs.

 2. From the deployment page or from the Resource Group page click on the Functions App.
 The name will begin with **functions-** and will be of type **App Service**.